 The state's attorney usually determines the conditions of the diversion program and whether a defendant is accepted, but some states leave that decision up to the court.

 Since the availability and terms of diversion programs differ by jurisdiction, the best way to describe how these programs work is to provide state-specific examples.
 Make sure you double-check your state's laws or speak with a DUI attorney, since laws are subject to change and not all cases are alike.

 Those who commit crimes don't always get a second chance to make things right.
 So it's in your best interests to take advantage of any DUI diversion program that will keep you out of jail and possibly keep your record clean.
-Find out if you qualify for diversion and get help determining your next steps by having a DUI attorney review the case against you at absolutely no charge.
+Find out if you qualify for diversion and get help determining your next steps by consulting with an experienced DUI attorney near you.